AutoxingTech/axbot_restbook/docs/reference/websocket.md

 {
     "topic": "/detected_trailer",
     "detected": true,
-    "hitch_position": [0, -0.35], // relative to the pose of the robot
+    "hitch_position": [0, -0.35], // Relative to the robot's pose.
-    "hitch_arm_length": 0.4,  // the length of the hitch arm
+    "hitch_arm_length": 0.4,  // The length of the hitch arm.
-    "width": 0.5, // width of the trailer
+    "width": 0.5, // Width of the trailer.
-    "depth": 1.0, // depth(length) of the trailer
+    "depth": 1.0, // Depth (length) of the trailer.
-    "pose": {  // pose of the trailer, relative to the robot "pos": [0.31, -0.85],
+    "pose": {  // Pose of the trailer, relative to the robot.
+        "pos": [0.31, -0.85],
         "ori": 0.13
     }